guillecoelho/GuilleCoelho/README.md

 <h1>Hello there, I'm Guille</h1>
 <h4>I'm a 22yo Computer Engineer Student from Uruguay.
-I'm into Backedn development (Java - Web), open-source and AI/ML.
+I'm into Backend development (Java - Web), open-source and AI/ML.
 Not so active here but gonna have some interesting stuff going on.</h4>
 <h3>🏆 Achievements</h3>
 <table>
   <thead align="center">